If you are learning Korean, becoming a translator could be your dream. But how do you turn this into reality? Let’s find out!

 3. Knack of writing and translating skills

-Do you have a natural flair for writing and have an excellent command of the target language?
-Then, a translator could be a good possibility.
+Do you have a natural writing flair and an excellent command of the target language?
+A translator could be a good option.

 Insincerity, incompetence, sloppiness, and mediocrity have no place here.